zonca/pytest-ipynb/README.rst

 pytest-ipynb
 ============

+**THE PROJECT IS NOT MAINTAINED ANYMORE**
+Anyone is welcome to fork and update the software using the same name without the need to ask or even notify me.

 Plugin for ``pytest`` to run IPython notebooks as unit tests, relies on `runipy` to interface with the Notebook.

 Define unit tests in IPython notebook cells (`see example on